 It’s time to revamp the Dally M Awards

-Billy Slater, the 2011 Dally M award winner (Image: AAP)
+Will the 2011 Dally M award winner Billy Slater be fit in time for the World Cup final?
+(Image: AAP)

 With the regular NRL season quickly fading into a haze of Mad Monday-induced tomfoolery, it’s time to shift our attention to what really matters.